jvmvik/mod-mongo-persistor/README.md

 * `skip` is a number which determines the number of documents to skip.
 This is optional.
 By default no documents are skipped.
 * `limit` is a number which determines the maximum total number of documents to return.
 This is optional.
 By default all documents are returned.
 * `batch_size` is a number which determines how many documents to return in each reply JSON message.
 It's optional and the default value is `100`.
 Batching is discussed in more detail below.
+* `sort` is an optional JSON object that contains the fields to sort the result.
+See MongoDB manual for more information.
+Example: {'name': -1} sort by name in a revert order.

 An example would be: